 Not an Autism Mom is looking for autistic writers!

 This is a blog geared toward parents.
-Many of them have children with different abilities.

 Some readers are parents of autistic children.
 Others have kids with complex medical issues.
 My own children have a complicated medical history, including prematurity, developmental delays, and autism.

 There is no age restriction!
 Young-old, it doesn’t matter.
+And you don’t have to be a professional writer, just someone with a story to tell.

 What would you like to tell parents?